Vatavuk/verano/README.md

 a set of objects through user can declare dependencies and conditions.

 Core features:
 - Advanced wiring using profiles and qualifiers
 - Profile-Specific configuration management
 - Swapping implementations at runtime
 - Full control of dependency life cycle
-- Compile time safety

 Every part of the framework is open for extension and modification due to its OOP nature.
 It was built using objects only.
 There is no single